sarrme/par/README.md

   <p>This project is based on <b>Markowitz's theory</b>, it gives you the opportunity to simulate the portfolio and know which companies you should invest in according to your preferences.
 The app uses data extracted from IEX website.</p>
   <p>

 The site collects the data and then processes it.
-This data is in the form of a data block, which facilitates the elimination of missing data and the calculation of mean and variance.
+This data is in the form of a dataframe, which facilitates the elimination of missing data and the calculation of mean and variance.
   </p>
   <p>